The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : That's what I said.
 Shane

-: ou know what he wants you to stay for?
-Something that means more to you than anything else - your families.
-Your wives and kids.
-Like you, Lewis, your girls; Shipstead with his boys.
+: Know what you want to stay for?
+Something that means more to you than anything else - your families - your wives and kids.
+Like you, Lewis, your girls.
+Shipstead with his boys.
 They've got a right to stay here and grow up and be happy.
-That's up to you people to have nerve enough to not give it up.
+That's up to you people to have - nerve enough to not give it up.
+Joe Starrett

 : You were through with gun-fighting?
 Shane